Police scour Richmond Park as search for terror suspect on the run continues

 While it is feared he may have already fled abroad, police were seen searching Richmond Park on Wednesday, with tracking data showing a Metropolitan Police helicopter circling the vast park ino the early hours.

-Scotland Yard confirmed to The Independent that the search in Richmond park was “still ongoing” on Friday morning, with at least parts of it currently closed to the public and officers guarding key entry and exit points
+Scotland Yard confirmed to The Independent that the search in Richmond park was “still ongoing” on Friday morning, but it appeared to have been significantly scaled back.

 A second police helicopter was circling over north Kensington for around 10 minutes at 6.30am on Friday morning, after searching Richmond Park for more than an hour on Thursday night, before departing at 10.45pm, flight tracking data showed.
 It is unclear if the second flight was connected to the search.